Gaussian filter: Recursive filters

-The Gaussian filter is non-causal which means the filter window is symmetric about the origin in the time-domain.
-This makes the Gaussian filter physically unrealizable.
+The Gaussian filter is non-causal, which means the filter is not zero for all times $t < 0$.
+This makes the ideal Gaussian filter physically unrealizable.
 This is usually of no consequence for applications where the filter bandwidth is much larger than the signal.
 In real-time systems, a delay is incurred because incoming samples need to fill the filter window before the filter can be applied to the signal.
 While no amount of delay can make a theoretical Gaussian filter causal (because the Gaussian function is non-zero everywhere), the Gaussian function converges to zero so rapidly that a causal approximation can achieve any required tolerance with a modest delay, even to the accuracy of floating point representation.